sale7268/LearnIt/README.md

 # LearnIt

-This is an reddit clone with a custom Parse backend that allows a user to post photosquestions with steps, view a global questions feed, and add comments/solutions!
+This is a reddit clone with a custom Parse backend that allows a user to post photosquestions with steps, view a global questions feed, and add comments/solutions!

 ## User Stories
 - [x] User create account